dasch-swiss/dsp-tools/docs/cli-commands.md

 ```

 It is possible to get a project from a DSP server without giving credentials.
-But in this case, the users won't be retrieved, due to privacy reasons.
+But in this case, the resulting JSON file won't have a "users" section.

 The expected JSON format is [documented here](./file-formats/json-project/overview.md).